WITH YOUR HELP WE CAN IMPACT LIVES NOW AND IN THE FUTURE

 There are a variety of gift options available.

-Including the YMCA Endowment fund as a beneficiary in your will or living trust.
-A gift through your will – You may wish to consider including the YMCA in your will or living trust.
+Including the YMCA Endowment fund as a beneficiary in your will or living trust - You may wish to consider including the YMCA in your will or living trust.
 In this way, a fixed amount, specific asset, or percentage of your estate may be set aside as bequests and qualify for estate deductions.

 A gift made through a charitable trust or annuity - Creating a charitable trust or annuity provides life income for yourself and/or others.
 With all or a portion of your gift eventually directed to the YMCA, you could receive a charitable deduction.